GloriaY007/Final-Group-Project-/README.md

 ## Presentation

+#### Selected topic
+The team would like to explore the topic of *Happiness and its contributing factors*

+#### Reason they selected the topic
+The team selected this topic because we were trying to find what defined happiness.
+We were also looking for a good and clean dataset with solid features and information to train a machine on.

+#### Description of the source of data
+The main dataset being used is a collection of data from the [World Happiness Report](https://www.kaggle.com/unsdsn/world-happiness).
+It is a landmark survey of the state of global happiness.
+The data set has a collection of indicators on more than **140 countries** around the world including happiness rank, happiness score on a scale of 0 to 10, standard error, and more… The data set includes reports from 2015 to 2019.

+We will also be using the [World Bank Life Expectancy](https://data.worldbank.org/indicator/SP.DYN.LE00.IN) data set and the [Human Freedom Index](https://www.kaggle.com/gsutters/the-human-freedom-index), to compare against (for the years that align with our main data set).

+#### Questions they hope to answer with the data
+We want to find which factors influence happiness within a country and we would also like to found. out how to predict the happiness scores, if it is at all possible to do so.

 ## Communication Plan

 The communication plan will be a guiding document outlining our means of communication, and our risk and issues management.
 It also outlines the team structure, the roles and responsibilities of each team member per segment, and our approval process for our work.